-DR. SARA SCOTT SHIELDS ASSOCIATE DEAN FOR ACADEMIC AFFAIRS

-The Associate Dean for Academic Affairs focuses on curriculum development, academic policies, and student success initiatives.
+DR. SARA SCOTT SHIELDS ASSOCIATE DEAN FOR ACADEMIC AFFAIRS The Associate Dean for Academic Affairs focuses on curriculum development, academic policies, and student success initiatives.

-RACHEL COLLINS,

-ASSISTANT DEAN FOR FINANCE

-AND OPERATIONS

-The Assistant Dean for Finance and Operations manages the college's financial planning and budgeting, oversees operational functions, and ensures the efficient use of resources to support the college's academic and artistic mission.
+RACHEL COLLINS.
+ASSISTANT DEAN FOR FINANCE & OPERATIONS The Assistant Dean for Finance and Operations manages the college's financial planning and budgeting, oversees operational functions, and ensures the efficient use of resources.